soringp/elrond-balance-address-generator/erd1keygen/README.txt

 Good luck!

 Tip: lower your expectations, start with 3 or 4 letter words or combinations, even so some words will never be matched!

+Important!!!
+Letters 'b','i','o' and number '1' are never present, replace them in your words with '6' for 'b', 'l' for 'i' or '1', and '0' for 'o'

+NEW: RegEx search, insted of a word, enter a regex with the "Rx:" prefix.
+Examples "Rx:^[0-9]{7};Rx:^[ac]{4}" finds addresses starting with 7 numbers, or 4 letters a or c

 Obs: